mindis/snowplow.github.com/_posts/2012-10-31-snowplow-in-a-universal-analytics-world-what-the-new-version-of-google-analytics-means-for-companies-adopting-snowplow.md

 * The reporting provided by Google Analytics is very limited, with little/no customer analytics, catalogue analytics and platform analytics supported.
 * Snowplow enables you to perform all these three types of analytics, by providing you with access to your raw customer-level and event-level clickstream data, so that you can use whatever analytics tool you like to crunch the data and perform that analysis
 * Snowplow makes it easier to join your web analytics data sets with other data sets (e.g. marketing data sets, CRM and offline data sets), by enabling businesses to load customer IDs into Snowplow, and then perform the join on the raw data sets.
-This means that businesses running Snowplow can analyse user behaviour across their entire customer journey (on and offline, across all digital and non-digital channels)
+This means that businesses running Snowplow can analyse user behavior across their entire customer journey (on and offline, across all digital and non-digital channels)
 * Snowplow makes it easy to warehouse your customer data for posterity: an asset which will doubtless grow in value over time.

 Following the latest announcement, some of these arguments fall away: